fboerncke/private-prompts-prototype/README.md

    - The **Clear History** button allows you to delete all past entries at once if needed.

 #### Summary
-The **Protected Workbench** is a secure and user-friendly environment designed for crafting AI prompts while maintaining full control over your data privacy.
+The workbench of **Private Prompts** is a secure and user-friendly environment designed for crafting AI prompts while maintaining full control over your data privacy.
 With built-in history tracking, sensitive data masking, and AI processing controls, it offers an efficient and structured workflow for managing your interactions with AI.

 ### Prompt Manager: Easily Organize Your AI Prompts